databio/bedbase/docs/geniml/tutorials/pre-tokenization.md

 ## How to use the `.gtok` files

 To facilitate working with `.gtok` files, we have some helper-classes that can be used to train a model directly from `.gtok` files.
-For example, you can use teh `Region2VecDataset` class to load the `.gtok` files and train a model.
+For example, you can use the `Region2VecDataset` class to load the `.gtok` files and train a model.
 See the [training documentation](./train-region2vec.md) for more information.

 ```python
 from geniml.region2vec.utils import Region2VecDataset